This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Peru.

 Is there a prohibition on completion or closing prior to clearance by the relevant authority?
 Are there possibilities for derogation or carve out?

-Yes, if all the requirements are met, the firms are forbidden to complete the transaction without the authority’s clearance.
+Yes, if all the conditions established by Law for previous control are accomplished, the firms are forbidden to complete the transaction without the authority’s clearance.
 If the transaction is completed without this clearance, the transaction is deemed null.

-The Bills have essentially the same test to determine the existence of control.
+The Bill has essentially the same test to determine the existence of control.

-Only if the acquisitions confer direct or indirect control over the target company, in terms of the Resolution SBS No. 5780-2015.
-In the case of the Bills, the regulation is essentially the same.
+Only if the acquisitions confer direct or indirect control over the target company, in terms of the Resolution SBS N° 5780-2015.

 a) the purchaser and its affiliates or group companies hold – or will hold after the transaction – a concession or authorization for power generation, transmission and/or distribution;